araskavakli/lovelocal/README.md

 ## Acknowledgements
-* Thanks to Eray Damar from fünf Digital Design Studio, Porto for page design & layout.
+* Thanks to Eray Damar from fünf Digital Design Studio, Porto for design & layout.
 * Business data is acquired from Google Maps.
 * All images are taken from [Unsplash](https://unsplash.com/).